 Net Cost: $16,581

-Aquinas College, formally known as Thomas Aquinas college, was established in 1971 as a single degree Roman Catholic liberal arts college.
+Aquinas College, formally known as Thomas Aquinas College, was established in 1971 as a single degree Roman Catholic liberal arts college.
 It is accredited by the Western Association of Schools and College and endorsed by The Newman Guide to Choosing a Catholic College.
 It is located in Santa Paula, California.

 This school is generally considered the best Catholic institute to attend for students who wish to receive a grounded and spiritual education by top-tier faculty.
 It is best known for teaching its Bachelor of Arts in Liberal Arts degree with the Great Books and Seminar method.
+Beyond that, you’ll find features such as:

 This method takes traditional textbooks and replaces them with the seminal books used in all the major disciplines, hence the designation of the Great Books method.
 In addition, the four year program is divided into sections: the first two years provide a concentration on the Trivium (which includes logic, rhetoric, and grammar) and the Quadrivium (science and music), the third year focuses on written papers about several subjects, and the fourth year is dedicated to a senior thesis that students then defend before a panel of faculty members.